-- 30. The European Council takes note of the initial discussions on enlargement held at the informal Foreign Ministers meeting in Salzburg on 11 March and in Klosterneuburg on 27-28 May 2006.
-It agreed to continue and deepen this general discussion during the second half of 2006. - 31.
-It recalls that enlargement has proved a historic opportunity contributing to ensure peace, security, stability, democracy, the rule of law as well as growth and prosperity in the European Union as a whole.
+- (a) p.m.
+Constitutional process - (b) Enlargement - 33.
+The European Council takes note of the initial discussions on enlargement held at the informal Foreign Ministers meeting in Salzburg on 11 March and in Klosterneuburg on 27-28 May 2006.
+It agreed to continue and deepen this general discussion during the second half of 2006. - 34.
+Enlargement has proved a historic opportunity contributing to ensure peace, security, stability, democracy, the rule of law as well as growth and prosperity in the European Union as a whole.
 Enlargement is equally helping the EU to become a more competitive and dynamic economy and to be better prepared to meet the challenges of a globalised and changing world.
-The European Council notes in this context the Commission's report on the economic success of the historic enlargement of the Union in 2004. - 32.
-With regard to the ongoing enlargement process the European Council emphasized that every effort should be made to protect the cohesion and the effectiveness of the Union.
-Just as in the past it will be important to ensure in future that the Union will be able to function effectively and to further Europe's common project.
-Therefore the European Council will have a debate on all aspects of further enlargements, including the Union's capacity to absorb new members, at its meeting in December 2006.
-The Commission is invited to present a special report on the criterion of the Union's absorption capacity at the same time as it tables its annual progress reports on the enlargement and pre-accession processes This report will focus in particular on legal, institutional and financial aspects as well on the perception of enlargement by public opinion within the Union and should take into account the need to explain the enlargement process adequately to the public within the Union.
+The European Council welcomes in this context the Commission's report on the economic success of the Union's historic fifth enlargement, which will be completed with the accession of Bulgaria and Romania.